Cake antipattern

 aComponent.a // works!

 so it will be all fine and dandy until you actually run the code.
-You know - the code is type-safe, which mean that value you will construct will follow type constraints.
-But these constraints mean nothing as Nothing (thrown exception) is a perfectly valid subtype of your required type.
+You know - the code is type-safe, which means that the value you construct will follow type constraints.
+But these constraints mean nothing as Nothing (i.e., a thrown exception) is a perfectly valid subtype of your required type.

 Initialization order